The Cartographer's Daughter · Chapter 6

 "Because the network has drawn his attention, and he is the kind of man who goes to where his attention leads."

-They joined the line of travelers waiting to cross.
-Six people ahead of them — a farmer with a handcart, two merchants carrying bolts of silk, a woman with a child, an elderly man with a walking stick.
-The line moved slowly.
-The clerk examined papers, asked questions, made entries in his register.
-The soldiers checked cargo with the methodical indifference of men performing a task they had performed a thousand times.
+They joined the line.
+Six people ahead — a farmer with a handcart, two merchants, a woman with a child, an old man.
+The clerk examined papers, asked questions, made entries.
+The soldiers checked cargo with methodical indifference.
 The inspector watched.

 Marta's papers were legitimate.
-She had prepared them in Macau before departure — a trading house certificate identifying her as an agent of the Ferreira company, authorized to carry samples of Portuguese goods for the purpose of establishing commercial relationships in the interior.
-The certificate was genuine.
-Ferreira's agent had signed it as part of the arrangement for her father's unfinished commissions.
-Her cargo — a small case of trade samples, soap and cotton and a brass compass — was real and consistent with her cover.
-The map and the manuscript were concealed in a false bottom of her document case, a compartment her father had built, lined with oiled silk and sealed with a panel of tooled leather indistinguishable from the case's exterior.
+A trading house certificate identifying her as a Ferreira agent, authorized to carry samples for commercial relationships in the interior.
+Genuine.
+Her cargo — soap, cotton, a brass compass — real and consistent.
+The map and manuscript were in a false bottom of her document case, a compartment her father had built, lined with oiled silk, sealed with tooled leather indistinguishable from the exterior.

-Except that the inspector was present, and his presence meant that the routine had changed.
+Except the inspector was present, and his presence meant the routine had changed.

-"Your name," he said, in Mandarin, looking at her papers rather than at her.
+"Your name," he said, looking at her papers rather than at her.

 "Marta Sousa Andrade.
 Of the Ferreira trading house, Macau."

-The clerk murmured something to him — Marta caught the word "Inspector" and a name: Shen Baolin.
-The clerk was deferring.
+The clerk murmured — she caught "Inspector" and a name: Shen Baolin.
 Shen took her papers and looked up.
-His eyes were precise — not cold, not warm, but calibrated, the eyes of a man who sorted what he saw with the efficiency of a well-maintained instrument.
+His eyes were precise — not cold, not warm, but calibrated.
 He examined her face the way he would examine a document: systematically, noting features, assessing consistency.

 "I was raised in Macau.
 My father was a cartographer."